 This method for attaching the PDA photodetector housing to a cage plate does not allow much freedom in determining the orientation of the photodetector; however, it has the benefit of not needing an adapter piece, and it allows the diode to be as close as possible to the cage plate, which can be important in setups where the light is divergent.
 As a side note, Thorlabs sells the SM05PD and SM1PD series of photodiodes that can be threaded into a cage plate so that the diode is flush with the front surface of the cage plate; however, the photodiode is unbiased.

-For more freedom in choosing the orientation of the PDA photodetector housing when attaching it, a SM1T2 lens tube coupler can be purchased.
+For more freedom in choosing the orientation of the PDA photodetector housing when attaching it, an SM1T2 lens tube coupler can be purchased.
 In this configuration the SM1T1 is left on the detector and the SM1T2 is threaded into it.
 The exposed external SM1 threading is now deep enough to secure the detector to a CP02 cage plate in any orientation and lock it into place using one of the two locking rings on the ST1T2.

 Although not pictured here, the PDA photodetector housing can be connected to a 16 mm cage system by purchasing an SM05T2.
 It can be used to connect the PDA photodetector housing to an SP02 cage plate.

 The image below shows a Michelson Interferometer built entirely from parts available from Thorlabs.
 This application demonstrates the ease with which an optical system can be constructed using our lens tube, TR series post, and cage systems.
-A PDA series photodetector is interchangable with the DET series photodetector shown in the picture.

 The table below contains a part list for the Michelson Interferometer for use in the visible range.
 Follow the links to the pages for more information about the individual parts.

-BNC Female Output
+BNC Female 0 - 10 V Output (Photodetector)

 0 - 10 V Output